| Risk Factors

 Mercury toxicity occurs when a person is exposed to mercury.
-Mercury is a naturally occurring metal.
+Mercury is a naturally occurring heavy metal.
 Short- or long-term exposure to mercury can cause serious health problems.
-If you think you have been exposed to mercury, contact your doctor right away.

 Mercury has several forms, including:

 easily reach the brain and are more harmful than mercury salts.

 Mercury toxicity may occur when you are exposed to toxic amounts of mercury due to:

 - Breathing airborne mercury vapors

 - Eating contaminated food, especially fish or shellfish—Larger and older fish tend to have the highest levels of mercury.